 Once upon a time, Matthew Bourne created a vamped-up adaptation of Sleeping Beauty for his innovative company, New Adventures, devised to wake audiences up to the charms of contemporary dance theatre.
-Premiered in 2012, the production proved to be a gothic fairy tale that dance aficionados and newcomers alike could really get their teeth into.
-This week, having been roused from its slumber for a second nationwide tour, this enthralling interpretation of a much-loved classic is once again casting its spell over visitors to Milton Keynes Theatre.
+Premiered in 2012 (with a tour in 2013), Bourne’s Sleeping Beauty proved to be a gothic fairy tale that dance aficionados and newcomers alike could really get their teeth into.
+This week, having been roused from its slumber for a second nationwide tour, the enthralling interpretation of a much-loved classic is once again casting its spell over visitors to Milton Keynes Theatre.

-Bourne’s re-imagining of Sleeping Beauty (which is perhaps the ultimate classical ballet thanks to its glorious score, tutu-clad fairies and abundance of virtuoso dancing) came about as a way of celebrating New Adventures’ 25th birthday.
-Its inclusion in the company’s repertoire made Bourne’s dream of completing Tchaikovsky’s trilogy of ballet masterworks – in his own inimitable manner – a reality.
+The Sleeping Beauty is perhaps the ultimate classical ballet thanks to its glorious score, tutu-wearing fairies and abundance of virtuoso dancing.
+Bourne’s production came about as a way of celebrating New Adventures’ 25th birthday.
+Its inclusion in the company’s repertoire made Bourne’s dream of completing Tchaikovsky’s trilogy of ballet masterworks – in his own inimitable way – a reality.

 Sharp storytelling and clever characterisation are what underpin Bourne’s success.
 Significantly, the movement vocabulary he employs is used first and foremost to relay a tale, express emotion and portray the personalities of his central players.
-His idiosyncratic Sleeping Beauty is a contemporary take on a treasured, age-old fairy tale and, no matter how familiar I become with the weird but wonderful changes he has made to the narrative, I always find myself completely immersed in his spellbinding scenario.
+His idiosyncratic Sleeping Beauty is a contemporary take on a treasured fairy tale.
+No matter how familiar I become with the weird but wonderful changes he has made to the narrative, I always find myself completely immersed in his spellbinding scenario.

-Bourne’s Princess Aurora is born in 1890 (at the time of the classical ballet’s creation), comes of age in the Edwardian summer of 1911 and awakens after her Century-long snooze in the present day.
+Bourne’s Princess Aurora is born in 1890 (at the time of the classical ballet’s creation), comes of age in the Edwardian summer of 1911 and awakens after her century-long snooze in the present day.
 This timeline sets the scene for a fashionable array of striking period costumes, while also presenting opportunities for the New Adventures troupe to demonstrate their versatility in a variety of dance styles.
-With witty nods to classical ballet’s affectations in the fairies’ variations; a regally restrained Edwardian waltz section; sections of spirited, emotive dancing between Aurora and her love interest; and a rambunctious, ritualistic routine when Aurora is about to be wed (though not necessarily to the right suitor) – the production is packed full of dance.
+The choreography includes: witty nods to classical ballet’s affectations in the fairies’ variations; a regally restrained Edwardian waltz; spirited, emotive dancing between Aurora and her love interest; and a rambunctious, ritualistic routine when Aurora is about to be wed (though not necessarily to the right suitor).
+This production is packed full of dance and drama.

 Bourne ensures that Carabosse’s malice endures by introducing a menacing and faithful son (Caradoc) who sticks around long after his mother’s demise to ensure that her wicked curse comes to pass.
 His advances towards Aurora at her 21st birthday party add a very real sense of danger and dramatic tension to the tale, balancing out the sweetly blossoming romance between the princess and Leo, the Royal Gamekeeper.